 SSNs and BSNs are strictly prohibited under the GDPR as they belong to “special categories of personal data.”
 Of course, there are cases where storing such data is allowed.
 But only with a special legal exception or consent from the person.

-Therefore, it is common to anonymize SSN or BSN numbers using various data masking techniques.
+Therefore, it is common to anonymize SSN or BSN numbers using various data-masking techniques.

 Resume Redaction